kubernetes/test-infra/coverage/docs/design.md

     - The junit_bazel.xml should be a valid junit xml file.
 See [JUnit XML format](https://www.ibm.com/support/knowledgecenter/en/SSQ2R2_14.1.0/com.ibm.rsar.analysis.codereview.cobol.doc/topics/cac_useresults_junit.html)
     - For each file that has a coverage level lower than the threshold, the corresponding entry in the xml should have a \<failure\> tag

+## Pre-submit workflow
+Runs code coverage tool to report coverage change in a new PR or updated PR

+1. Generate coverage profile in artifacts directory
+2. Generate / store per-file coverage data (Same as the corresponding step in post-submit)
+3. Calculate coverage changes.
+Compare the coverage file generated in this cycle against the most recent successful post-submit build.
+Coverage file for post-submit commits were generated in post-submit workflow and stored in gcs bucket
+4. Use PR data from github, git-attributes, as well as coverage change data calculated above, to produce a list of files that we care about in the line-by-line coverage report. produce line by line coverage html and add link to covbot report.
+Note that covbot is the robot github account used to report code coverage change results.
+See Covbot section for more details.
+5. If any file in this commit has a coverage change, let covbot post presubmit coverage on github, under that conversation of the PR.
+  - The covbot comment should have the following information on each file with a coverage change
+    - file name
+    - old coverage (coverage before any change in the PR)
+    - new coverage (coverage after applied all changes in the PR)
+    - change the coverage
+  - After each new posting, any previous posting by covbot should be removed

 ## Locally running presubmit and post-submit workflows
 Both workflows may be triggered locally in command line, as long as all the required flags are